zblazerzz/hacking-owasp-Juice-shop/README.md

 XSS attacks are a type of injection, in which malicious scripts are injected into otherwise benign and trusted websites.
 XSS attacks occur when an attacker uses a web application to send malicious code, generally in the form of a browser side script, to a different end user. (https://owasp.org/www-community/attacks/xss/
 )

 After understanding how lacking the structure of the website was, i decided to start exploring all input fields for other sorts of injections, this is the moment where I identified a lack of Input Sanitization in the search bar.
 The application fails to verify or encode input before rendering it in the UI, therefore executing whatever code is entered.
+The objective here was to insert a javascript alert into the website.

 <img width="213" height="52" alt="image" src="https://github.com/user-attachments/assets/7f959ad7-9786-4850-ba2d-f3a3f8a29110" />